Do You Need To Hire Two Wedding Photographers?

 The following photos were taken at exactly the same time, in very different locations by both of us.

-Two Photographers – Integrate Better
+Two Photographers Integrate Better

 We refer to ‘natural’ wedding photography as capturing people without posing.
 They are often unaware that their photo is being taken.
-This involves real beauty, real emotions and real personalities.
+This involves real beauty, real emotions, and real personalities.
 One secret to achieving this type of photography the ability to able to blend in with the wedding guests.
 We think about this often in the delivery of our service.
-It’s involved in the clothes we wear the equipment we use (and don’t use).
-It’s also involved in the psychology behind we present ourselves to guests and the relationships we build with our clients.
+It’s involved in the clothes we wear and the equipment we use (and don’t use).
+It’s also involved in the psychology behind how we present ourselves to guests and the relationships we build with our clients.

 You can read more about how we build relationships with our clients in our article on “Why you need an engagement photo shoot.”